IBM-Blockchain-Archive/cp-web/README.md

 * An interface for creating new users on the network.
 * An interface for creating new commercial papers to trade.
 * A Trade Center for buying and selling existing trades.
-* A special interface just for auditors of the network to examine all trades
+* A special interface just for auditors of the network to examine trades

 ## Getting Started